Market research companies

 Sources of information about market research companies

-If you’re starting your list from scratch, there’s three key sources of information.
+If you’re starting from scratch, there’s 3 main places to look.

 A good place to start is with market research industry association websites, which have Company Directories.
-Then, your professional network is also a great place to look for recommendations.
-And of course, you can search research company websites directly to see what these companies say about themselves.
+Then, your professional network is also great to ask for recommendations.
+And of course, you can search research company websites to see what these companies say about themselves.

-Most countries have a Market Research association.
-This association is where companies in the market research industry form a central membership-based governing organisation.
+Most countries have a market research association.
+Here, companies in the market research industry form a central membership-based governing organisation.

-As part of their information services, these associations will have on their websites a list of their members in the form of a Company Directory.
+As part of their website information services, these associations will have a list of their members in the form of a Company Directory.
 This is a great place to start building your initial list of market research companies.

 In Australia, there are actually two organisations.
 There’s the Research Society and the Association of Market and Social Research Organisations.